 Annual MIP is similarly cheap for older FHA loans.
-For an FHA Streamline Refinance replacing an FHA loan endorsed prior to June 1, 2009, the annual MIP is 0.55% annually, or 55 basis points.
+For an FHA Streamline Refinance replacing an FHA loan endorsed prior to June 1, 2009, the annual MIP is 0.55 percent annually, or 55 basis points.

-15-year fixed rate mortgages with LTVs of 78% or less pay no annual MIP.
+15-year fixed rate mortgages with LTVs of 78 percent or less pay no annual MIP.

 The FHA requires some homeowners to pay mortgage insurance for as long as their loan is in effect.

-If your FHA Streamline Refinance replaces a loan from on, or after, June 1, 2009, the rules on your FHA MIP cancellation are as follows:
+If your FHA Streamline Refinance replaces a loan endorsed on or after June 1, 2009, the rules for your FHA MIP cancellation are:

-The FHA MIP cancelation policy applies to 15-year loan terms and 30-year loan terms equally.
+The FHA MIP cancellation policy applies to 15-year loan terms and 30-year loan terms equally.